sochacki111/swapi-project/README.md

 - starships
 - planets

-These are resources from Star Wars universe provided by https://swapi.dev/
+These are resources from the Star Wars universe provided by https://swapi.dev/

+### 1. Registering an account
-### 1. In order to get any of the resource you need to create an account first:
+In order to get any of the resource you need to create an account first:
 ```sh
 curl -X POST "http://localhost:8080/api/auth/register" -H  "accept: application/json" -H  "Content-Type: application/json" -d "{\"email\":\"example@email.com\",\"password\":\"toor\"}"
 ```
-Successful response will return you something like:
+A successful response will return you something like:
 ```sh
 {
   "_id": "6019bb4ec7a8c86dc89302c0", <- this is an id of your account